Practice Policies and Procedures

 Therapist Leaves Practice or Unable to Provide Services Due to Death, Maternity, Illness, Vacation, or Personal Reasons: In the event that your therapist is unable to provide services due reasons above; it may be necessary for another therapist to take possession of client records.
-By signing the Informed Consent and Privacy Practices Receipt, you give your consent to another licensed mental health professional at Pediatric and Adolescent Behavioral Counseling to take possession of your files and records and provide you with copies upon request, or to deliver them to a therapist of your choice.
+By signing the Informed Consent and Privacy Practices Receipt, you give your consent to another licensed mental health professional at PABC to take possession of your files and records and provide you with copies upon request, or to deliver them to a therapist of your choice.
 You also provide our clinicians to case consult with each other if needed.

-Therapist Transfer Request: In the event that you would like to try a new therapist for services, by signing the Informed Consent and Privacy Practices Receipt, you give your consent to another licensed mental health professional at Pediatric and Adolescent Behavioral Counseling to take possession of your files and records for continuum of care.
+Therapist Transfer Request: In the event that you would like to try a new therapist for services, by signing the Informed Consent and Privacy Practices Receipt, you give your consent to another licensed mental health professional at Pediatric and Adult Behavioral Counseling to take possession of your files and records for continuum of care.
 If you choose to transfer to a therapist outside of PABC, we will provide you with a Release of Information to complete and upon return we will deliver them via fax or email to the individual or company of your choice.

 Inclement Weather and Closures: If there is inclement weather and/or if local schools are closed due to weather conditions, most likely, our physical office will be closed too.
 Your therapist may contact if there is need to reschedule or switch your appointment to telehealth.